shlldev/miniws/README.md

 # miniws
-miniws (minimalist web server) is a very simple web server written in golang. its purpose is to be lightweight, easy to configure and easily expandable for personal use.
+miniws (minimal web server) is a very simple web server written in golang. its purpose is to be lightweight, easy to configure and easily expandable for personal use.

 ## command line arguments
 ```
   -h  --help           Print help information
+  -s  --signal         runs the executable in command mode, meaning it will
+                       just send a command to an already running miniws server
+                       process, then terminate.
+Default:
   -p  --port           what port miniws will run on.
 Default: 8040
   -l  --logs-folder    the logs folder.
 Default: logs
   -c  --config-folder  the configurations folder.
 Default: config
   -w  --www-folder     the www folder where miniws will look for files to
                        serve.
 Default: .
+  -b  --max-log-bytes  the maximum bytes after which the log files get split.
+                       Default: 1048576
 ```

 ## how to configure